arootaharootah arootah

 1. Switch to Organic Produce

-As you do your grocery shopping this week, reach for the organic produce instead of whatever produce is most affordable.
-Organic farmers use fewer pesticides, better protect the soil, reduce pollution, and work to increase plant biodiversity.
-Overall, these differences in farming practices ensure that you still get the fresh veggies and fruits you love while supporting the environment.
-Make an effort to search for organic labels.
+As you go grocery shopping this week, purchase only organic produce.
+Organic farmers use fewer pesticides, better protect the soil, reduce pollution, and increase plant biodiversity.
+Overall, these differences in farming practices ensure you still get the fresh veggies and fruits you love while supporting the environment.

 The Bottom Line